syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 Currently, Xamarin.Forms does not provide a view that combines both the [DatePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.DatePicker/) and the [TimePicker](https://developer.xamarin.com/api/type/Xamarin.Forms.TimePicker/) as one control,however, the two are available individually.
 SfDataGrid have support for using `DatePicker` and `TimePicker` in a same column.
 It can be achieved by loading the `DatePicker` and `TimePicker` in a [StackLayou](https://developer.xamarin.com/api/type/Xamarin.Forms.StackLayout/) in the `GridTemplateColumn`.

-The following code example illustrates how to load DatePicker and TimePicker combainedly in GridColumn.
+The following code example illustrates how to load DatePicker and TimePicker combinedly in GridColumn.

 {% highlight xaml %}
 <sfgrid:GridTemplateColumn MappingName="ShippingDate">